AYUSH477/BlueRov_new/README.md

 2. The incoming data from waterlinked is very noisy.
 Maybe, you can find ways to stabilize it.
 OR
 3. You can use the new sonar to publish the localization data on topics and use those instead for automation.
 4. You can write a node for fault-detection.(For example: stop the robot when the battery charge is too low)

+### Quick tip:
+Check out the launch files in BlueRov_new/src/bluerov_ros_playground/launch esp. user_mav.launch to understand which nodes are important.